feisuo/wallPaper/README.md

-# wallPaper
+# BeeWallPaper
-This is a android dynamic wallpaper with a polar clock and some system infomations include CPU usage and some others
+This is a android live wallpaper with a polar clock and some system infomations include CPU usage and some others.

+SVG